francescoimola/my-site/_notes/works/how-to-feel-more-at-home.md

 ![Screenshot of the work in action](){: data-src="assets/hftmah/htfmah2.png" .lazyload loading="lazy"}
 <small>_Both above: Screenshots of the work in action_</small>

 I built this site using [p5.js](https://p5js.org/), [Tone.js](https://tonejs.github.io/), and [Tonal](https://github.com/tonaljs/tonal).
-I tested it on desktop Firefox and Chrome, and mobile iOS Chrome, and it might not work as intended on other devices/browsers
+It was tested on desktop Firefox and Chrome, and mobile iOS Chrome.
+It might not work as intended on other devices or browsers

 ### Links